verahjd/quiz-game/README.md

 ---

 ## 🎯 Purpose
-This project is a mix of practice and fun:
 - Practice building an interactive app with only HTML/CSS/JS
 - Learn how to manage state, UI updates, and events in JavaScript
 - Share a playful personality test with my friends 👀